cristinadobre/cristinadobre.github.io/now.md

 I'm the posters&demonstration chair for our annual [conference on Intelligence Games and Game Intelligence](http://2018.iggi.org.uk/) that will take place on the 12-13 September 2018 @ [Queen Mary University of London](https://www.qmul.ac.uk/).
 If you're interested get a [free ticket](https://www.eventbrite.co.uk/e/iggi-conference-2018-tickets-44359564652)!

-I'm going to [MIT Media Lab Signal & Noise Workshop](https://www.media.mit.edu/events/mlberlin-signalandnoise/) in Berlin to be part of the "VR/AR-based learning experiences" track.
-See our progress on tweeter [#MLBerlin](https://twitter.com/hashtag/mlberlin) !

 ## Books

 * [Experience on demand](https://www.amazon.co.uk/Experience-Demand-Virtual-Reality-Works/dp/0393253694) by Jeremy Bailenson